 Knowledge management isn’t new.
 With more than two decades of history there have been knowledge management programs running with varying levels of success – and failure.
-The New Edge in Knowledge: How Knowledge Management Is Changing the Way We Do Business aims to distil some of the best practices in knowledge management.
+The New Edge in Knowledge: How Knowledge Management Is Changing the Way We Do Business aims to distill some of the best practices in knowledge management.
 The authors have years of experience in the knowledge management space and dozens of stories to share.
 There are encouraging stories and useful frameworks for ensuring that your knowledge management project is successful – and a few surprises.

 Capture or Connect